• Skip to primary navigation

 retinol vs tretinoin

-Tretinoin vs Retinol
+Tretinoin vs retinol

 Retinol and Tretinoin are both Vitamin A derivatives used for anti-aging and combat acne breakouts.
 Tretinoin needs a prescription, whereas Retinol is easily accessable.